llxxbb/Nature/doc/help/concepts.md

 # Concepts

-The Nature System focus on data and relations between them.
+The Nature System focus on **data** and **relations** between data.
+Data are the  **business goals**, so relations can let you achieve goal one by one.
+This is a little like workflow or BP,  but they are two very different things.
+The last tell us to **do something**, yet the first tell us we **need something**.
+How-to-do is very complex. and what-your-need is simple.
+So Nature give a clear interface between leaders and followers, leaders give out the goals and the followers to achieve the goals.

+The more important thing is Nature give out a clear interface between leader and followers, **no distortion**, **full restraint**.
+Nature will simplify design progress greatly, so you can reduce the need of *senior programmer*s and then reduce the cost.

+## Data

+Data are immutable, when they are created you can't modify or delete it.

 There are two kind of data: `meta` and `instance`.

-## Business Metadata
+### meta

-Business-Metadata is used to represent what the business is and how to used it.
+`meta` tell us what the business is and how to used it.
+It is like program language's `Class`.

+`meta` use `key` property to identify each of them.
+It's a string type, so you can give any value you like to it.
+But there is an advice: use large-small separated domain as its value, for example "/sale/order".

+### instance

+Instance is meta's runtime's form.
+It's like program language's `Object`

+So a meta can have any number of it's instances.

-## Business Instances
+## Relations

-## Relation
+## unfinished